Biology (BIOL)

 Notes: PHYS 133 or PHYS 153 is recommended.

-This course introduces students to the principles of neurobiology.
+Introduces the principles of neurobiology.
 Emphasis is placed on human neuroscience but examples from a wide range of invertebrates and vertebrates are used to best illustrate neurobiological principles, concepts, and mechanisms.
-The course also includes a laboratory component focusing on neuroanatomy.
+Companion course to BIOL 473L.

 BIOL 477.
 EMBRYOLOGY.
 5 Credits.